restore280/governance/BYLAWS.md

 3. **Project Creation and Evolution into Teams.**
    - Any employee can propose projects through a formal submission process that includes objectives, required resources, and alignment with the mission.
    - Proposals are put to a vote by employee shareholders.
 If approved, the project is granted formal status, and employees are authorized to contribute time.
-   - Projects showing consistent profitability or strategic importance may be elevated to team status after CEO review and a shareholder vote.
+   - Projects showing consistent profitability or strategic importance may be elevated to team status after President review and a shareholder vote.
    - Upon becoming a team, roles may be assigned, and additional employees may be hired if necessary.
 4. **Full-Time Employees.**
    - All employees are full-time; there are no part-time positions.
    - Required to work at least three days per week and sixteen hours per week.
    - Must attend an all-hands meeting at 9 AM Pacific Time on Mondays; recordings are available; multiple communication channels exist; time zones are accommodated.
    - Work allocation is flexible: minimum eight hours weekly on assigned role duties; minimum eight hours on approved company projects; any additional hours at employee discretion and interest.
+   - **Minimums and responsiveness.** These are minimums only and all employees are expected to fulfill their obligations such that no other employee is kept waiting on their work for more than 24 hours.
+Employees are expected to clear their work queue of all tasks due between the current workday and the next by the end of each day they work.
    - Employees are encouraged to use time freed by flexible schedules for the benefit of other beneficent organizations.
 Time for the 501(c)(3) subsidiary follows approved service grants; outside volunteering is separate from payroll time unless approved.
 5. **Vacation and Leave.**
    - The corporation provides flexible paid time off with a required minimum.
 Each employee must take at least fifteen paid days off per fiscal year, in addition to company holidays and legally required sick leave.